Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Discussion

 One may assume that the translation vectors are drawn from an unknown distribution satisfying mild conditions, such as radial symmetry or Gaussianity.
 The moments would then be formed by further integrating over the translational distribution.
 Preliminary numerical results implementing this idea under a method of moments framework have been presented in~\cite{sounak2024}.
 It may also be possible to estimate this distribution jointly with the volume and the viewing direction distribution.
 Furthermore, it would be of interest to apply the techniques of this work to methods that compute higher-order moments directly from micrographs, thereby bypassing particle picking~\cite{doi:10.1137/22M1503828}.

-As noted in Section~\ref{sec:experiments}, the images were downsampled to $64 \times 64$ primarily due to memory constraints.
+As noted in Section~\ref{sec:experiments}, the images needed to be downsampled primarily due to memory constraints.
 While the computation of moments is tractable, the memory required to store intermediate quantities for efficient gradient evaluation can be substantial.
 Additionally, higher-resolution reconstructions would require significantly more spherical Bessel basis functions.
 We believe that with access to hardware acceleration and modern automatic differentiation frameworks, it will be feasible to compute gradients on the fly, which would allow larger image sizes to be used without downsampling.

-Sparsity-promoting regularization, shown to improve reconstructions from second-order moments \cite{pnas.2216507120}, can be readily incorporated into our framework.
+Sparsity-promoting regularization, shown to improve reconstructions from second-order moments~\cite{pnas.2216507120}, can be readily incorporated into our framework.
 Molecular priors based on Wilson statistics~\cite{Singer:ib5103, GILLES2022106830} may further improve conditioning by reweighting the moments.
 There are also interesting numerical questions to be addressed, such as choosing appropriate weights in the optimization problem~\eqref{eqn:subspaceMoM}, and designing quadrature rules that balance integration error and computational cost.
 We leave these directions for future investigation.

 Our results suggest that the method of moments can produce meaningful \textit{ab initio} models even for small molecules and low SNRs.
 These are regimes in which existing pipelines~\cite{SCHERES2012519, punjani2017cryosparc} often face challenges.
 However, particle picking remains feasible in such settings~\cite[Fig.~10f–h]{vinothkumar2016single}.
 Finally, the subspace method of moments presented here could also be potentially generalized to 3-D classification \emph{ab initio} modeling \cite{scheres2007disentangling}, that is, to produce a few representative 3-D classes in case the molecule exhibits structural variability.
 This extension may require extending the methods presented here to higher order moments (e.g., 4th order moment).